 \begin{Proposition} Suppose $f:X\to Y$ and $g:Y\to Z$ are $\eta$ and $\theta$-quasisymmetric mappings, respectively. \begin{enumerate} \item The composition $g \circ f : X \to Z$ is an $\theta \circ \eta$-quasisymmetric map. \item The inverse $f^{-1}:Y\to X$ is an $\eta'$-quasisymmetric map, where $\eta'(t) = 1/\eta^{-1}\!\!\left(\frac{1}{t}\right)$. \item If $A$ and $B$ are bounded subsets of $X$ and $A\subset B$, then

 \end{enumerate} \end{Proposition}

 A metric space is called \emph{proper} if the closure of every ball is compact.

 A metric space is called \emph{doubling} if there exists a universal constant $C \geq 1$ such that every subset of diameter $d$ can be covered by at most $C$ subsets of diameter at most $d/2$.
-Notice that a space is doubling implies that it is separable, due to the Assouad's embedding Theorem.
-See Theorem $12.1$ and $12.2$ in \cite{He01}.
+Notice that a space is doubling implies that it is separable.

 A metric space $X$ is called \emph{uniformly perfect} if there exists a universal constant $C \geq 1$ such that for each $x \in X$ and for each $r >0$, $B(x,r) \setminus \overline{B}(x,r/C)$ is nonempty whenever $X \setminus B(x,r)$ is nonempty.
-Uniformly perfectness forbids isolated islands in a uniformly manner.
+Uniform perfectness forbids isolated islands in a uniform manner.
 In other words, a metric space is uniformly perfect if for every empty metric annulus in the space, the ratio between the outer and inner radii is bounded from above.

-A metric space is equipped with the \emph{intrinsic metric} if the distance of any two points equals the infimum length of all the paths joining them.
+A metric space is equipped with the \emph{intrinsic metric} if the distance between any two points equals the infimum length of all the paths joining them.
 A metric space whose metric is intrinsic is called a \emph{length space}.
 A \emph{geodesic} in a length space is a curve which is locally a distance minimizer(i.e., a shortest path).